Jonas Collin: Career

 Collin's first job was in his father's office.
 This left him with enough time to study foreign languages and follow lectures on philosophy, mathematics and physics at the university.
 In 1800, he passed the examination in surveying.
 He was a member of Drejer's Club where many of the leading writers of the time met and was himself a contributor to Knud Lyne Rahbek's Minerva and other journals.
 Collin left the Class Lottery when his father died.
 His contacts among high-ranking civil servants got him a position as a volunteer in the Treasury (Rentekammeret) where he mainly worked in the agriculture departments.
 In 1801, he was first appointed as copyist and then clerk.
 In 1807, he was appointed as bank commissioner and in 1812 as Assessor in Finanskollegiet and in 1816 as a finance deputy (deputeret for finanserne).
 He worked first under Ernst Schimmelmann and then Johan Sigismund von Møsting.

 From early in his career, Collin had thoughts about a fundamental reorganization of the central administration.
 In 1815 he anonymously published as short article in Minerva in which he mocked the indolent and incompetent civil servants who only thought of their work as long as they were in their offices instead of "bringing it along wherever they go, going to bed with it at night and getting up with it in the morning".
 In the same articles, he proposed placing the responsibility for the government's spending and income in a single department.
 On several occasions, he in vain personally presented the same idea to Møsting.
 He was a member of the important finance commission which was established in 1836 under the leadership of Adam Wilhelm Moltke.
-He was a member of the Treasury from 1831–1840.
+He was a member of the Treasury from 1831 to 1840.
 Collin retired in December 1848.

 Collin and H. Bech founded Sparekassen for Kjøbenhavn og Omegn in 1820.
 He worked for the establishment of a public bathing facility at Rysensteen Bastion and the Rosenborg Brøndanstalt day spa and mineral water factory in Rosenborg Castle Garden.

-Collin was a member of Landhusholdningsselskabet from 1805 and served as president of the association from 1809–1855.
+Collin was a member of Landhusholdningsselskabet from 1805 and served as president of the association from 1809 to 1855.